BACK TO GREEK WINE

 - AOC “Controlled Designation of Origin”

-Table wines
+Table Wines

-has three categories:
+have three categories:

-- Protected Geographical Indication (PGI) Wines of Greece, (local wines)
+- Protected Geographical Indication (PGI) Wines of Greece (local wines)

 - Traditional Appellation Wines